COVID-19 Update - Despite the current coronavirus restrictions you can still switch your energy supplier.

 The following three steps explain how the complaint process works.

-The first thing to do if you have an issue with your supplier is contact them to discuss it.
+The first thing to do if you have an issue with your electricity or gas supplier is contact them to discuss it.
 You can do so by phone, email, post, or via their online help centres.

 When you contact your supplier, outline your complaint clearly, and be sure to include your contact details so they can update you on the status of your complaint.